 And it is this common identity that we will deal with shortly.

 A brief history of Europe

-Under these principles, in 1949 ten countries, including Italy, allied themselves to found the first European organization: the Council of Europe.
-This organization, which now has 47 States, has many objectives, including the promotion of the European identity and the defense of human rights, parliamentary democracy and the rule of law.
+Under these principles, in 1949 ten countries, including Italy, allied themselves to found the first European organisation: the Council of Europe.
+This organisation, which now has 47 States, has many objectives, including the promotion of the European identity and the defense of human rights, parliamentary democracy and the rule of law.

 In 1952 the ECSC, the European Coal and Steel Community, was founded with the aim of bringing together in a common market the coal and steel industries, both of which strategically important for the Economy of Europe at the time, by placing them under the control of a supranational authority.